Solutions instead of products

 Innovation across the entire value chain

 We can take control of increasing complexity by distributing it more widely across the entire value chain.
-For the Performance Materials business of Merck KGaA, Darmstadt, Germany, this means tailoring solutions to customers, who can then integrate them seamlessly into their manufacturing processes.
+For the Electronics business of Merck KGaA, Darmstadt, Germany, this means tailoring solutions to customers, who can then integrate them seamlessly into their manufacturing processes.
 We are now seeing the development of modern chip architectures in the nanometer range.
 Due to the extreme sensitivity of such intricate structures, chip manufacturing only has minimal error tolerance, and process parameters must be meticulously adhered to.
 This is only possible with the right chemistry.
 We supply high-purity materials that are used in semiconductor manufacturing to develop these structures, as well as process chemicals that make it possible to clean components between the individual process stages.

 However, being a solution provider means supporting not only customers’ manufacturing processes but also product optimization and development.
 This is where expertise in research and analysis comes into play.
 We’ve bolstered our application-oriented materials research by acquiring Intermolecular last year.
 Intermolecular uses the latest data analysis and AI technology to measure the effects that even the smallest changes have on a material’s properties.
 Customers can use unique, combinatorial simulation tools to directly test a range of material combinations and process parameters for their specific applications in advance.
 This means they do not have to conduct their own lengthy and expensive testing.
 In return, we understand how we can best leverage our materials.